Mahamed-Belkheir/qufl/README.md

 ### Sign a Token

-The signToken method return both a token and a refresh token, the latter is added to the token store (currently only in memory)
+The signToken method returns both a token and a refresh token, the latter is added to the token store (currently only in memory).
-You pass an options object
+You pass an options object that contains:

 - agent: the user being authorized
 - role: user role